CylonicRaider/basebot/MANUAL.md

 ## Testing / example bot

 The best way to test whether the installation has succeeded is to run a bot.
-For example, save the following source snippet (an expanded version of the example bot in the `basebot.py` module documentation) into a file named `testbot.py` in your source location (either the directory where `basebot.py` lies, or anywhere if it is in the standard module path), and start the bot from the command line by running `python testbot.py test` in the corresponding directory.
+For example, save the following source snippet into a file named `testbot.py` in your source location (either the directory where `basebot.py` lies, or anywhere if the latter is in the standard module path), and start the bot from the command line by running `python testbot.py test` in the corresponding directory.
 The bot should appear in the room [*&test*](http://euphoria.io/room/test) under the nickname *test*.

 ```python